ringcentral/engage-digital-messaging-ios/README.md

 Attachment bubbles only use alpha channel of the image to mask the image preview.
 Insets do not apply to attachment bubbles.

-Check the **API Reference** to learn about all customization options.
+Check the [API reference](http://rawgit.com/dimelo/Dimelo-iOS/master/Reference/html/index.html) to learn about all customization options.

 Reacting To Dimelo Mobile SDK Events